dalesgit/logseq/pages/SD training Nov 7.md

 			- When to ask directly about the truisms that people cling to?
 What would re-writing your story look like?
 			- Nina had a brother with Downs Syndrome.
 One pastor came Presby: why God punishing you.
 Another (Methodist) when you going to baptize the child?
 			- Don't "take all the furniture out of the room".
 It works for the people until it doesn't.
+			- Always OK to get to the question, "Say more about your understanding/experience of God."